Background Music for Twitch

 In addition, other pages where you can download more Creative Commons music are:

 Free Music Archive

 Free Music Archive is one of the websites with the greatest number of themes and musical genres under Creative Commons licenses.
 In order to be able to use them in the streamings, the artist of each musical piece must be mentioned with a link.

 Incompetech is very similar to Free Music Archive – it is also necessary to mention the producer of the songs.
 It is highly recommended to read very carefully the conditions of their licenses.

 There are still hundreds of users who suffer silences in their streams or important warnings about copyright infringements.

-Throughout the article, you have seen, among other things, what you can and what you can not do with music on Twitch.
+Throughout the article, you have seen, among other things, what you can and can not do with music on Twitch.

-However, if you want to look more like professional streamers and differentiate yourself from the rest, listen to the recommendations I have given you and help yourself from platforms like Epidemic Sound or Envato Elements.
-This way, you will have zero problems to create spectacular streams with quality music.
+However, if you want to look more like professional streamers and differentiate yourself from the rest, listen to the recommendations I have given you and help yourself from platforms like Legis Music or Epidemic Sound.

 To finish this article, you will find below a FAQ with questions raised by our subscribers about the use of music in Twitch.